wordofwarning/wordofwarning.org/current/2022-springsummer/proto-type/index.md

 Time: Wednesday 4 May 2022, 8pm to *approximately* 9.10pm<br>Location: <a href="https://thelowry.com/visit-us" target="_blank">The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ<br>&nbsp;*We kindly suggest audience members socially distance and wear masks.*<br>Ticketing: <a href="https://thelowry.com/whats-on/?dates=04-05-2022" target="_blank">book online</a> or call The Lowry Box Office on 0343 208 6000.
 Pay What You Decide by cash or card after the show; *suggested* donation £5, you can choose to donate £5 when you book.<br>Age Advisory: **tbc**+ (parental/guardian discretion).<br>Content Warnings: **tbc**, for specific warnings please click [here](/warnings).<br>Features: **tbc** live + recorded audio, spoken text, composed sound, film, and choreographed movement.<br>For specific access queries please get in touch by emailing <mailto:info@habmcr.org>

 #### About
-In this room, or in rooms like this room, they use phrases like "collateral damage", like "extraordinary rendition", like "perception management".
-They cover up their dirty words with clean ones, in rooms like this room.
-In rooms like this room, they redact the names.

-In rooms like this room, language is laundered.
-The name of the game is spin.
+In this room, or in rooms like this room, they use phrases like "collateral damage", like "extraordinary rendition", like "perception management".<br>They cover up their dirty words with clean ones, in rooms like this room.<br>In rooms like this room, they redact the names.<br>In rooms like this room, language is laundered.<br>The name of the game is spin.

-*Dead Cats* blends new writing, performance, film-making, and an obvious plant, to show — not tell — the truths behind the fictions.

-Following https://wordofwarning.org/archive/2018-springsummer/proto-type + https://wordofwarning.org/archive/2017-spring/proto-type   *Dead Cats* is the third work in Proto-type's critically acclaimed Truth to Power Project — a socially-engaged exploration of power, democracy, truth-telling, protest, privacy, conspiracy, and control.
+*Dead Cats* blends new writing, performance, film-making, and an obvious plant, to show — not tell — the truths behind the fictions.<br>It is the third work in Proto-type's critically acclaimed *Truth to Power Project* — a socially-engaged exploration of power, democracy, truth-telling, protest, privacy, conspiracy, and control.

 #### Artists
 A company of multi-disciplinary artists led by Rachel Baynton, Gillian Lees + Andrew Westerside, Proto-type create original performance work that is diverse in scale, subject and medium.
-Alongside lifting the veil on the Secret State in their first theatrical examination of contemporary politics (*A Machine they're Secretly Building* — at Word of Warning in [Spring 2017](/archive/2017-spring/proto-type)), this has included a two-week long theatrical experience using pervasive technologies (*Fortnight*), a multimedia concert-performance featuring animation and live laptop orchestra (*The Good, the God and the Guillotine* — at Word of Warning in [Spring 2014](/archive/2014-spring/prototype)), and a radio drama with the BBC.
+Alongside lifting the veil on the Secret State in their first theatrical examination of contemporary politics (*A Machine they're Secretly Building* ADD IN *The Audit* COPY — at Word of Warning in [Spring 2017](/archive/2017-spring/proto-type)) and [Spring 2018](/archive/2018-springsummer/proto-type).
+They've also made a two-week long theatrical experience using pervasive technologies (*Fortnight*), a multimedia concert-performance featuring animation and live laptop orchestra (*The Good, the God and the Guillotine* — at Word of Warning in [Spring 2014](/archive/2014-spring/prototype)), and a radio drama with the BBC.

 Since 1997 they've made work and supported young artists in Armenia, China, France, the Netherlands, Russia, the UK, the US + Zimbabwe: founded in New York City by Peter S. Petralia (1997-2006), relocating to Lancaster's Storey Institute (2006-10), then Manchester's Northern Quarter (2010-14), and now Lincoln's Cathedral Quarter, they make and support work across the region.

 #### Reviews